vegaprotocol/roadmap/README.md

 - A **function area** that indicates the function of the Vega software to which the item belongs.
 For a list of current function areas, see below.

-- Once a feature is ready, the `ready` label will be applied to the roadmap issue and the issue will be closed with a comment linking to the relevant software version changelog.
-Items that are ready will be deployed to testnet with the respective version.
+- In most cases for changes that have a dependency on smart contracts or a protocol software release, when ready, these will be deployed to testnet ahead of the validators evaluating the software.
+For front end or wallet changes, these can be made available for mainnet and move directly to shipped.

-- Once a tagged release is stable in testnet the software will be made available to the validators.
+- Once a tagged release is stable in testnet, the core software will be made available to the validators.
 The validators will have a governance vote to deploy the software; once deployed the `shipped` label will be applied to the roadmap issue and the issue will be closed with a comment linking to the relevant software version release notes.

 ## Function Areas